-What Not to Do When You're Applying for Jobs
+What Not to Do When Applying for a Job

 Don't Know Your Employment History

-When you apply for jobs, online or in-persons, employers expect you to know your employment history, including dates of employment, job titles, and company information for each job you've held.
+When you apply for jobs, whether it's online or in-person, employers expect you to know your employment history, including dates of employment, job titles, and company information for each job you've held.
 What can you do when you don't remember your exact dates of employment?
 Here's how you can compile your personal employment history when you're missing all the details.

 Tell Everyone You're Job Searching